 My dad never went to this annual minute of silence, although he had six medals in an old tobacco tin in the drawer at home.
 He didn’t talk about the war when I was growing up – that generation didn’t, and what I learned about his service came out in bits and pieces when he was over 80 and enough years had passed for the rough edges to have smoothed away.

 My dad had altered his birth certificate at 17 to make himself 18 and served as a gunner in the Royal Navy from 1939.
-His ship, HMS Alaska, was hit during the Battle of Narvik, in Norway, when dozens of the crew lost their lives.
+His ship, HMS Eskimo, was hit during the Battle of Narvik, in Norway, when dozens of the crew lost their lives.

 He survived two Arctic convoys and two things had remained firm in his mind: his mate being sliced in half by stray shrapnel as they stood behind their big gun; and watching boys his age from sunken merchant ships freezing to death in the icy sea.
 ‘Throw us a line, mate, throw us a line,’ they called, but the sailors had orders ‘from on high’ not to do so, not to slow the convoy fleeing from Luftwaffe Messerschmitts.